Group of B-C graduates at commencement smiling

 Details about Commencement

 Each graduate will receive four reserved-seating Commencement tickets for family and friends.
-Graduates will receive their tickets at the conclusion of Commencement rehearsal.
+Graduates will receive their tickets at the conclusion of Commencement rehearsal on May 1.

 Graduates may invite more than four guests to Commencement, although they will only receive four tickets for reserved-seating.